fdegir/fdegir.github.io/about.md

 In January 2022, we [proposed](https://github.com/cdfoundation/toc/pull/140) a new SIG, SIG Software Supply Chain.
 The [SIG Software Supply Chain](https://github.com/cdfoundation/sig-software-supply-chain) is approved by the CDF TOC during February 2022.
-I currently serve as the co-chair to the SIG.

 In addition to CI/CD engagements listed above, I contributed to [OpenStack Baremetal SIG](https://etherpad.opendev.org/p/bare-metal-sig), [Open Source Security Foundation (OpenSSF)](https://openssf.org/) and [Eiffel Community](https://eiffel-community.github.io/).